stfc/PSyclone/doc/distributed_memory.rst

 -----------

-PSyclone adds **HaloExchange** and **GlobalSum** objects to the generated PSyIR **InvokeSchedule** (see the :ref:`psy-layer-schedule` Section) at the required locations.
+PSyclone adds **HaloExchange** and **GlobalSum** objects to the generated PSyIR **InvokeSchedule** at the required locations.
 The halo-exchange and global-sum objects are exposed here for the purposes of optimisation.
 For example the halo-exchange and/or global-sum objects may be moved in the schedule (via appropriate transformations) to enable overlap of computation